eflumerf/styleguide/dune-daq-cppguide.md

     void PrintValue(const T& val) const;
 };

-// Foo.icc has the definition of PrintValue
+// Foo.hxx has the definition of PrintValue
-#include "detail/Foo.icc"
+#include "detail/Foo.hxx"

 ```

 The definitions of inline and template functions must be included into
-every `.cc` file that uses them, or the program may fail to link in
+every `.cpp` file that uses them, or the program may fail to link in
 some build configurations.
 If declarations and definitions are in
 different files, including the former should transitively include the
-latter, as in the `.icc` example.
+latter, as in the `.hxx` example.

 As an exception, a template that is explicitly instantiated for all
 relevant sets of template arguments, or that is a private implementation
-detail of a class, is allowed to be defined in the one and only `.cc`
+detail of a class, is allowed to be defined in the one and only `.cpp`
 file that instantiates the template.

 #### Self-contained Headers [GOOGLE VERSION]